 Being an Egba man himself, he was loved both at home and abroad.
 By abroad, I am referring to the sleepy university town of Ado-Ekiti where a certain medical doctor, wading through a painful separation, found succour in the soulful songs of Dipo Sodipo some thirty years ago.
-By abroad, I am making reference to the busy city of London, from where I write, a Youtube playlist of his songs playing in the background.
+By abroad, I am referring to the busy city of London, from where I write, a YouTube playlist of his songs playing in the background.

 Decades after his passing, Dipo Sodipo’s music remains relevant to his growing array of fans.